• Skip to main content

 • You can always tell a homemade dressing from the bottled stuff and it’s always worth the TINY bit of extra effort to whip up a batch.

-• Yes, you can use bagged salad for a tossed green salad, but if you’re going for something a bit more authentic and flavorful, avoid the iceberg mix and go for a combination of textures.
+• Yes, you can use bagged salad greens, but if you’re going for something a bit more authentic and flavorful, avoid the iceberg mix and go for a combination of textures.
 Reach for crisp romaine, tender butter lettuce, and radicchio for a kick.

 No, It’s not Antipasto.
 Yes, You’ll Still Love It.